geertmeersman/mobile_vikings/README.md

      align="right"
      style="width: 200px;margin-right: 10px;" />

-# Mobile Vikings for Home Assistant
+# Mobile Vikings & JimMobile mobile phone subscription information for Home Assistant

-A Home Assistant integration to monitor Mobile Vikings BE services
+A Home Assistant integration to monitor Mobile Vikings or Jim Mobile BE mobile phone subscription services

 ## Features

 - View **Customer Info** such as name and account details.
-- Track **Loyalty Points**: Available, blocked, and pending points.
+- Track **Loyalty Points**: Available, blocked, and pending points. (only for Mobile Vikings)
-- Monitor **Invoices**: Paid invoices, unpaid invoices, and the next expiration date.
+- Monitor **Invoices**: Paid invoices, unpaid invoices, and the next expiration date. (only for Mobile Vikings)
 - Access subscription details, including:
-  - **Data Usage**: Remaining data and percentage used.
+  - **Data Usage**: Remaining data and percentage used. (only for Mobile Vikings)
   - **Voice Balance**: Minutes usage details.
-  - **SMS Balance**: SMS usage details.
+  - **SMS Balance**: SMS usage details. (only for Mobile Vikings)
-  - **Out of Bundle Costs**.
+  - **Out of Bundle Costs**. (only for Mobile Vikings)
   - **Credit Balance**.
   - **Subscription Product Information**.
   - **SIM Alias**.